bless643/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that creates a file named with Best school contining the text Best school ending by a new line
+A script that wirtes into a file